naokha/android-books/README.md

-# Android exercises and code examples
+# Minimalist android app

-> Technical support for Android course given at Mines Nantes
+> Small android app for learning purposes.
+It's some kind of master / detail app with books.